isaacgarnand/pig-latin-translator/readme.md

 --- | --- | ---
 takes in non-alphabetic character | 3 | 3
-takes in single letter words beginning with vowel | i | iay takes in word beginning with constanant | mote | otemay takes in word beginning with multiple constants | wrote | otewray take in vowel after consonant | squeal | ealsquay
+takes in single letter words beginning with vowel | i | iay takes word beginning with a vowel | apple | appleway takes in word beginning with constanant | mote | otemay takes in word beginning with multiple constants | wrote | otewray take in vowel after consonant | squeal | ealsquay